moznion/go-optional/README.md

 ## Tips

 - it would be better to deal with an Option value as a non-pointer because if the Option value can accept nil it becomes worthless

-## Current Status

-Currently (at the moment: Nov 18, 2021), go 1.18 has not been released yet, so if you'd like to try this, please use the tip runtime.
-Of course, the new runtime version hasn't been released yet so this library has the possibility to change the implementation as well.

 ## Known Issues